-Well before Glen Campbell, MD, from Advanced Vision Institute in Williamsburg, Virginia signed on to volunteer with the ASCRS Foundation's Operation Sight charitable cataract program, he was already doing his part to provide care to those most in need in his community.
+Well before Glenn Campbell, MD, from Advanced Vision Institute in Williamsburg, Virginia signed on to volunteer with the ASCRS Foundation's Operation Sight charitable cataract program, he was already doing his part to provide care to those most in need in his community.

 Dr. Campbell joined the Operation Sight volunteer network in 2017 and found the program as a perfect partner in his quest to help local patients.
 With the help of Operation Sight’s streamlined application and qualification process, Dr. Campbell and his practice have been able to better Williamsburg’s most needy cataract patients.

 Foundation Staff (FS): Is the opportunity of providing charitable care in your community important to you?